 But Not Too Foreign: Yuri Hyuga has a Russian mother and a Japanese father, which makes his first name (at leas the Woolseyfied version) into a Gender Blender; "Yuri" is a popular masculine Russian name, but also a popular feminine Japanese name.
 (He's actually half German, not half Russian, but his mother was carrying falsified papers identifying her as a Russian envoy.
 Long story.)

 Canon Discontinuity: The Koudelka manga was written as a direct sequel of the game, and gave a lot of extra detail on the backstory of Roger Bacon and the Emigre Manuscript... but events in Shadow Hearts proceeded to make various events in the manga impossible (specifically, Koudelka would have been very pregnant with Halley and may even have miscarried from some of the stuff she went through, or should have been carrying him around), meaning any contribution it has to canon is rather suspect.

-Casual Danger Dialog: The party have a habit of deadpanning villainous monologues: the more hammy or ridiculous, the better.
+Casual Danger Dialog: The party, Yuri even more so, have a habit of deadpanning villainous monologues: the more hammy or ridiculous, the better.